Addressing Food Insecurity through Community Schools in California

 With additional support from the Bloomberg American Health Initiative, they developed practical, actionable recommendations for 265 school districts throughout the state of California, helping schools embed food security into their everyday systems.

-After presenting these findings to a group of 35 schools, Wohlgemuth was invited by the Office of School Health at the California Department of Public Health to share her findings with 200 additional schools, guiding them in implementing stronger, equity-driven policies to reduce food insecurity.
+After presenting these findings to a group at the School Health Conference in California, Wohlgemuth was invited by the Office of School Health at the California Department of Public Health to present her findings with over 200 individuals representing schools and districts across the state, sharing with them equity-driven programs and policies to reduce childhood food insecurity.

-Now, with the success of the project gaining momentum, Wohlgemuth and her team are launching a new website to share their tools and findings more broadly, ensuring that even more children across California can focus on learning, not where their next meal is coming from.
+Now, with the success of the project gaining momentum, Wohlgemuth and her team have launched a new website to share their tools and findings more broadly, ensuring that even more children across California can focus on learning, not where their next meal is coming from.

 Receive all the latest news from the Initiative by signing up for the American Health Dispatch newsletter, subscribing to the American Health Podcast, and subscribing to our YouTube channel.